w3f/polkadot-spec/docs/sect-finality.md

 {\mathcal{{E}}}^{{{r},\text{stage}}}
 $$

 represents the set of all equivocators voters in sub-round *stage* of round ${r}$.
-When we want to refer to the number of equivocators whose equivocation has been observed by voter ${v}$ we refer to it by:
+When we want to refer to the number of equivocators whose equivocation has been observed by voter ${v}$, we refer to it by:

 $$
 {{\mathcal{{E}}}_{{\text{obs}{\left({v}\right)}}}^{{{r},\text{stage}}}}